 - Review treatment if needed

 - Teach simple tips for cleaning teeth and gums at home

 - Suggest a schedule for regular visits

 Cavity Prevention in Children

-We suggest limiting sticky snacks and treats between meals and encourage drinking water and eating raw fruits and vegetables.
+We suggest limiting sticky snacks and treats between meals; instead, we encourage drinking water and eating raw fruits and vegetables.

 Sealant coating can be placed in the grooves of teeth to protect the tooth from decay.
-These grooves are too small for a toothbrush bristle to clean well and often contain cavity causing bacteria.
-At our office, sealants are applied quickly and without needing to be numb.
+These grooves are too small for a toothbrush bristle to clean well and often contain cavity-causing bacteria.
+At our office, sealants are applied quickly with no need for numbing agents.